lmbxmu/1xN/README.md

 <div align=center><img src="rates.jpg" height = "60%" width = "70%"/></div>

-More links for pruned models under different pruning rates and their training logs can be found [here]()
+More links for pruned models under different pruning rates and their training logs can be found [here]().

 ### Evaluate our models